-4: Clarify and respect the different roles and functions of settlements
+4: Clarify and respect the different 96's 63d functions of settlements

 The role and potentials of different settlements in Stellenbosch require clarification.
 In broad terms, the role of a settlement is determined by its relationship to natural and cultural assets and the capacity of existing infrastructure to accommodate change and growth.